AdobeDocs/genstudio.en/help/user-guide/approvals/review-and-edit.md

 Review and approval processes that involve multiple reviewers can be time-consuming.
 The cycle of reviewing content, revising content in response to review comments, then reviewing changed content again can repeat many times.

 GenStudio's generative AI capabilities accelerate these critical iterative phases of the content creation and review process.
-Content creators can respond to reviewer requests by using prompting capabilities to quickly edit drafts.
+Content creators can respond to reviewer requests by using prompting capabilities to edit drafts quickly.
 In-product notifications immediately notify reviewers that the draft has been revised and can review changes.
 The more reviewers and review cycles that content development requires, the greater the advantages that GenStudio brings.

 ## Iterative draft editing